blaustin/f1/README.md

 This is a CS32 Final Project by Brice Austin and John Deneen

 The basis of this project was to build a series of data stuctures that catalogs lap time data for the 2021 Formula 1 Season.
 Data was first transcribed (manually >:| ) from the FIA database into a folder of CSV files called "races".
-It was processed with the ultimnate goal of creating a histogram of each drivers overtakes, sorted by delta, which is defined as the previous lap's margin (in seconds) between a driver and the driver who was passed.
+We originally planned to use the FastF1 library to implement this functionality, but had considerable issues.
+It was processed with the ultimate goal of creating a histogram of each drivers overtakes, sorted by delta, which is defined as the previous lap's margin (in seconds) between a driver and the driver who was passed.
 The brunt of this project was data manipulation and data structure organization, although the final data structures are quite robust and present great potential for future use.

 Useful functions